FalcoSuessgott/vops/README.md

-started root token generation process root token generation completed new root token: "hvs.byNOU9DVxCbvgatIMHAwXOKS" make sure to update your token exec commands in your vops configfile if necessary.
+started root token generation process root token generation completed new root token: "hvs.byNOU9DVxCbvgatIMHAwXOKS" make sure to uvopspdate your token exec commands in your vops configfile if necessary.
 ```

 ## Snapshots